Jusmanov/mandelbrot-set/README.md

 # mandelbrot-set
 Implemented the Mandelbrot Set on a blank website.
 The Mandelbrot Set is a fascinating mathematical model that uses the Mandelbrot algorithm to create a beautiful fractal effect. **Made with HTML and JS.**

+### Objective:
+My goal with this project was to create a beautiful mathematical pattern on a simple website.
+This pattern is, as mentioned already, called the Mandelbrot Set.

 ![image](https://github.com/Jusmanov/mandelbrot-set/assets/85308633/eb795d7c-e4e1-4eda-bb4f-8bcaca0b04ad)

 ![image](https://github.com/Jusmanov/mandelbrot-set/assets/85308633/ddf9f5f5-8827-4a37-b7d2-4f2b66c9282e)